blopa/MessengerBotPHP/README.md

 * Create a Facebook App at [https://developers.facebook.com/apps/](https://developers.facebook.com/apps/)

 For the WebHook:
-* An SSL certificate (Telegram API requires this).
+* An SSL certificate (Facebook API requires this).
 You can use [Cloudflare's Free Flexible SSL](https://www.cloudflare.com/ssl) which crypts the web traffic from end user to their proxies if you're using CloudFlare DNS.

 Installation
 ---------